-Basically, the closest AMD equivalent to the Intel Core i3 processor is the Ryzen 3 line of CPUs.
-Much like the Core i3s, Ryzen 3 CPUs are meant for budget gamers, beginner content creators and generally for systems that aren’t built for very high computing demands.
+The closest AMD equivalent to the Intel Core i3 processor is the Ryzen 3 line of CPUs.
+Much like the Core i3s, Ryzen 3 CPUs are meant for budget gamers, beginner content creators, and generally for systems without high computing demands.

-The Intel Core i3 is a basic CPU line from Intel.
+The Intel Core i3 is a primary CPU line from Intel.
 This CPU line is intended to provide the minimal necessary performance required to run games and heavier professional software.

 Hence, Intel Core i3s are often found in budget desktops and laptops due to their lower power consumption and heat generation.

-The same idea is also true for the AMD Ryzen 3 CPUs.
-As such, in this article, I will talk in detail about what is AMD equivalent to Intel Core i3.
+The same idea is also accurate for the AMD Ryzen 3 CPUs.
+As such, in this article, I will discuss what AMD is equivalent to Intel Core i3.

-While both AMD Ryzen 3 and Intel Core 3 are comparable, for a fair comparison of price and performance, you have to take into consideration the type and generation of Core i3 and the Ryzen 3 processors.
-There are different models of Ryzen 3 and Core i3 even within a certain generation.
+While both AMD Ryzen 3 and Intel Core 3 are comparable, you have to consider the type and generation of Core i3 and the Ryzen 3 processors for a fair price and performance comparison.
+There are different models of the Ryzen 3 and Core i3, even within a particular age.

-Nevertheless, despite hailing from the budget range, both AMD Ryzen 3 and Intel Core i3 processors are not the weakest CPUs around.
-That title, is in fact, held by the cheaper Intel Celeron, Pentium and AMD Ahtlon CPUs.
+Nevertheless, despite hailing from the budget range, AMD Ryzen 3 and Intel Core i3 processors are not the weakest CPUs.
+The cheaper Intel Celeron, Pentium, and AMD Athlon CPUs hold that title.

-Here we look at both the Intel Core i3 and the AMD Ryzen 3 processors in detail and see how they compare to each other across models and generation.
+Here we look at the Intel Core i3 and the AMD Ryzen 3 processors in detail and see how they compare across models and generations.

 So What is AMD Equivalent to Intel Core i3?

 We have already established that AMD’s RyAMD lineup is the closest equivalent to the Core i3s from Intel regarding performance and price range.

 Brief Details on AMD Ryzen 3 CPU Types

-There are several models of CPUs belonging to Ryzen 3 family, each with different specs and features.
+Several models of CPUs belong to the Ryzen 3 family, each with different specs and features.

-In order to make a fair comparison with the Intel Core i3 CPUs, you will have to note the type of AMD Ryzen 3 processor in question.
+To make a fair comparison with the Intel Core i3 CPUs, you must note the AMD Ryzen 3 processor type.

 Essentially there are three types of AMD Ryzen 3 processors that you can find: